Leveraging Metamemory Agent for Enhanced Data-Free Code Generation in Large Language Models: Introduction

 \section{Introduction}

-Recently, large language models (LLMs) have made significant strides in understanding, generation, reasoning, and translation~\cite{madani2023large,tamkin2021understanding,schafer2023empirical,zhong2023can,peng2023towards,zhong2024achieving}.
+Recently, large language models (LLMs) have made significant strides in understanding, generation, reasoning, and translation~\cite{fan2023automated,madani2023large,schafer2023empirical,peng2023towards,hou2024large}.
 By pretraining on vast amounts of textual data, the general LLMs can process language in ways that closely resemble human abilities, enabling them to perform a wide range of tasks, e.g., answering questions~\cite{shao2023prompting}, writing~\cite{van2023chatgpt}, translation~\cite{zhang2023prompting}, and summarizing documents~\cite{van2024adapted}.
 In many instances, general LLM's performance has matched or even exceeded human capabilities~\cite{mittelstadt2024large,strachan2024testing}.

-In the field of code generation, general LLMs have also shown great potential~\cite{li2022competition,jiang2024self}.
-The general LLMs can generate code from natural language descriptions or complete and optimize existing code.
-This capability makes them a valuable tool for developers, particularly for tasks like automating scripts, designing algorithms, or adding code annotations~\cite{hou2023large,li2024sheetcopilot}.
+In the field of code generation, general LLMs have demonstrated remarkable potential~\cite{li2022competition,jiang2024self,zhong2025larger,ruan2025specrover}.
+These general LLMs can generate code from natural language descriptions or complete and optimize existing code.
+This capability makes them a valuable tool for developers, particularly for tasks like automating scripts, designing algorithms, or adding code annotations~\cite{10606356,coignion2024performance,hou2023large,li2024sheetcopilot}.
 Since the pretraining data for the general LLMs is predominantly natural language text, with relatively little code data, they exhibit notable limitations in specialized coding scenarios~\cite{wang2024oop}.
 To improve performance, pretraining or fine-tuning LLMs specifically for code generation is a widely adopted approach~\cite{chen2021evaluating,roziere2023code}.
-Nonetheless, pretraining or fine-tuning requires considerable computational resources, posing challenges for many organizations and individuals.
-Conversely, in-context learning prompting has emerged as a more cost-effective and efficient alternative for adapting LLMs to code generation tasks~\cite{li2023acecoder,patel2023evaluating,geng2024large}
+However, pretraining or fine-tuning LLMs typically requires substantial computational resources and large amounts of data, leading to high costs.
+Moreover, the performance of the LLMs heavily depends on the quality and diversity of the data.
+Conversely, in-context learning prompting is an efficient approach that eliminates the need to pretraining or fine-tune LLMs.
+By carefully crafting input prompts, it guides the LLM to produce the desired output.
+Due to its clear advantages in terms of lower resource consumption and operational simplicity, this method is gradually replacing traditional pretraining and fine-tuning methods, emerging as an innovative solution to enhance the adaptability and efficiency of LLMs in tasks such as code generation~\cite{li2023acecoder,patel2023evaluating,geng2024large}.